-Wolfe Island, lies opposite to Kingston and Pittsburgh, in the narrow part, where lake Ontario forces into the St. Lawrence.
+Wolfe Island, in the county of Ontario, lies opposite to Kingston and Pittsburgh, in the narrow part, where lake Ontario forces into the St. Lawrence.

-Wolford Township, lies in the county of Grenville, in the rear and to the north of the townships of Elizabeth Town and Augusta, and is washed by the river Radeau.
+Wolford Township, lies partly in the county of Grenville and partly in Leeds, in the rear and to the north of the townships of Elizabeth Town and Augusta, and is washed by the river Radeau.

-Woodhouse Township, in the county of Norfolk, lies west of Walpole, and fronts lake Erie.
+Woodbouse Township, in the county of Norfolk, lies west of Walpole, and fronts lake Erie.

 Woods, Lake of the.
 See Lac du Bois.
 Wye River, runs from a small lake, near the north-west end of lake Simcoe into Gloucester bay, lake Huron.